First things first: What's a "Registry"?

 We have a whole section in our wiki devoted to Registry Edits.
 Check it out!

-Registry Editor - Popular Stand-alone Windows Mobile Registry Editor
+- PHM Registry Editor - Popular Stand-alone Windows Mobile Registry Editor for Windows Mobile

-Commander - The Popular File Explorer Alternative With a Registry
+- Total Commander - The Popular File Explorer Alternative With a Registry Editor Inside

 Word of Warning!